-ACRP covers the cost of board meeting travel related expenses.
+ACRP covers the costs of Board meeting travel-related expenses per the provisions in its corporate travel policy.

-The Association Board of Trustees meets by WebEx/Teleconference approximately five (5) times per year and face-to-face two (2) times per year, either near the site of the ACRP Global Conference & Exhibition or in Alexandria, VA (ACRP Headquarters).
-Face-to-face Board meetings are typically held on a Friday-Sunday pattern; WebEx/Teleconferences typically take place during the work week and last up to two (2) hours.
+The ABoT sets the meeting schedule anew each year.
+Typically, the ABoT meets by WebEx approximately six (6) times per year and face-to-face two (2) times per year.
+Face-to-face meetings are usually at (i) ACRP's headquarters in Alexandria, VA, and (ii) ACRP's Annual Conference.
+Face-to-face Board meetings are generally held on a Friday-Sunday pattern.
+Teleconferences typically take place during the work week and last up to two (2) hours.
 Trustees are expected to actively participate in all meetings.